karmaniverous/metastructure/README.md

 `permission_sets` is an object whose properties define the SSO permission sets in your organization.
 Each permission set is defined by a key, which is used to reference the permission set in other parts of the configuration, and a value, which is an object that defines the permission set's properties.

 The point of this section is to connect permission sets with assigned policies in the relevant accounts.
 It's up to you and your templates to actually CREATE those policies using the expanded config object.
-See the Metastructure Template repo's [bootstrap workspace SSO template](https://github.com/karmaniverous/metastructure-template/blob/main/src/bootstrap/templates/sso.hbs) for a working example.
+See the Metastructure Template Repo's [bootstrap workspace SSO template](https://github.com/karmaniverous/metastructure-template/blob/main/src/bootstrap/templates/sso.hbs) for a working example.

 Here's an annotated example of this section: